robfatland/costnotify/instructions/README.md

     - Give a short description of the Lambda function
     - Set the memory to 256MB
     - Set the timeout interval to 2 minutes
+  - Be sure to click **Save** and then **Test** to verify your `costnotify` Lambda function is working

-## Debugging and using Cost Explorer
+## Debugging, Monitor tab, Cost Explorer

-## Stop here with a flag

-Everything from this point onward is copied from the old instructions.
-It needs review and update.

-## Continuing with edited version of the old source material

-- Scroll past **Designer** panel and **Function code** panel: You will enter four Environment variable key pairs now

-- Note down the arnString value for use in the SNS setup (below)
-  - In this case it would be 'arn:aws:sns:us-east-1:123456789012:dailycostnotify'
-    - Where again 123456789012 should actually be your 12-digit account number
-  - This will be the SNS topic as described below
-- SAVE your settings so far: Click the Save button at the top of the web page
+When your click the **Test** button at the top of the Lambda function page the results are shown as either Success or Failure.

-***Setting the Lambda triggers: CloudWatch and Lambda Test button***

-- Add a CloudWatch Events trigger.
-CloudWatch is a management tool that allows you to create an Event linked to your Lambda.
-  - This Event begins with creating a rule in Step 1
-    - Choose **schedule** and use the following string to stipulate 'once per day at noon GMT'...
-      - cron(0 12 * * ? *)
-      - For more on this see [this link](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-experessions.html)
-    - Set the target as the Lambda function name: **dailycostnotify**
-    - Move forward to Configure details in Step 2
-    - Give this rule a Name 'dailycostnotify'.
-Add a Description and click the button 'Create rule'
-    - The new rule should appear with a timer icon
+Whereas in the preceding we used the **Configure** tab: For debugging we also have the **Monitor** tab

-      - It will trigger your lambda function every 24 hours
+- This tab is very useful is something is not working properly with your lambda function
-      - Missing piece: Setting the actual time of day for this trigger...
-  - Note: A lambda function can be set to trigger from S3 access (Get or Put Object)
-    - We do not do that here because the DLT logging process has latency built in
-  - As a separate task: Configure the Lambda function to execute from the Test button
-    - Go through the default configuration process; you don't have to modify anything
-    - Save and click the Test button.
-It will fail until everything below is also in place
+- The monitoring tab is selected near the top of your lambda service page in the AWS console
+- Dashboard charts indicate the lambda has been triggered
+- The link to View logs in Cloudwatch is also helpful; diagnostics printed by the lambda show up here
+  - Set print statements in the lambda; save the lambda; trigger it using the Test button; diagnose

 Cost Explorer is a feature of the AWS browser console.
 You can access this using the top right dropdown menu and selecting My Billing Dashboard; then start the Cost Explorer.
-In more detail:

-- When you receive a billing statement you should compare it with the Cost Explorer estimate of yor daily spend
+When you receive a billing statement you should compare it with the Cost Explorer estimate of your daily spend
   - At the upper right of the console use your Account Name dropdown to select My Billing Dashboard
   - Link to the Cost Explorer and launch it
   - Use the Reports dropdown to select **Daily Costs**